Wear long, loose-fitting and light-coloured clothing, covering as much of the body as you can. Mosquitoes can bite through tight clothing like jeans.

-Place mosquito-proof mesh on doors and windows
+Place mosquito-proof mesh on doors, windows, vents and chimneys.

-aerosol knockdown or surface insect sprays can help control mosquitoes inside the home but always follow instructions on the label.
+Aerosol or surface insect sprays can help control mosquitoes inside the home but always follow instructions on the label.

-Stop mosquitoes breeding
+Eliminate mosquitoes from breeding

-maintain roof gutters and remove leaves and debris so that pools of water do not form
+Maintain roof gutters and remove leaves and debris so that pools of water do not form.

-keep edges of dams clear of vegetation
+Keep edges of dams clear of vegetation.

-maintain and disinfect swimming pools
+Maintain and disinfect swimming pools.

-empty wading pools at the end of each day
+Empty wading pools at the end of each day.

 Water conservation, collection or storage